amanangira/blog/content/posts/go-concurrency/common-patterns/fundamentals.md

 gh_comment_id: 4
 ---
 #### Confinement
-If multiple Go routines, are responsible for update in dedicate memory spaces, then you don't have to worry about the safe operation.
+If multiple goroutines are responsible for update in dedicate memory spaces then you don't have to worry about the safe operation.
 The main advantage of this would be to avoid the mental overhead of memory sharing or communicating over shared memory as well as side stepping the potential issues possible because of synchronisation.
-Synchronisation comes withw a cost.
+Synchronisation comes with a cost.

 ```Go
 package main